marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/LAB.md

 - For each instance, login with SSH and run the below commands in order to install an http server :

-**In the last command where you create your html file, replace the X with 1 for the first instance, and 2 for the second instance.**
+**In the last command where you create your html file, REPLACE THE X WITH 1 FOR THE FIRST INSTANCE, AND 2 FOR THE SECOND INSTANCE.**

 ```commandline
 sudo su